Twisted multilayer nodal superconductors: Generalization to multilayers

 Due to the lack of a simplifying unitary transformation, the generalization to multilayers is less straightforward in the chiral twist case, which corresponds to

-We thus explore is numerically, and find that for a wide range of twist angles the system spontaneously breaks $\cT$ while respecting $\Ctwo \cT$, as depicted in Fig.~\ref{fig:quadrilayers}b for quadrilayers.
+We thus explore this configuration numerically, and find that for a wide range of twist angles the system spontaneously breaks $\cT$ while respecting $\Ctwo \cT$, as depicted in Fig.~\ref{fig:quadrilayers}b for quadrilayers.
 Interestingly, the extent of the $\cT$-breaking region of the phase diagram increases with $L$ (see Fig.~\ref{fig:CT_comparison}).
 In contrast to a bilayer, the optimal twist angle for topological superconductivity occurs away from $\theta = \pi/4$.
 The topological gap at optimal twist angle decreases with the number of layers $L$ but the dependence is weak.
 Guided by the intuition that in a chirally-twisted stack all layers (except those at the very top and bottom) experience effectively the same local environment, we expect each layer to contribute the same value $\cC_l = \pm 2$ to the total Chern number.
 Supported by lattice calculations on trilayers, we thus conjecture that generically $\cC = \pm 2L$ in the $\cT$-broken phase.

-At small twist angles, the continuum BdG model exhibits an intriguing pattern linked to $L \mod 4$.
-As summarized in Table~\ref{tab:multilayers_mirror}, when $L>3$, there appear multiple magic angles characterized by quadratic and cubic band crossings.
-Specifically, CBTs occur only when $L \mod 4 = 3$.
-We also note the occurrence of \emph{double QBTs}, i.e., two quadratic band touchings in a BZ quadrant at the same twist angle.
+At small twist angles, the continuum model exhibits an intriguing pattern of band touchings linked to $L \mod 4$, summarized in Table~\ref{tab:multilayers_mirror}.
+We find that CBTs occur only when $L\mod 4 = 3$, and also note the occurrence of \emph{double QBTs}: two quadratic band touchings in a BZ quadrant occurring at the same twist angle.
 In a quadrilayer, for instance, there are two magic angles $\theM^{(1)}$ and $\theM^{(2)}$ where double QBTs arise (see Fig.~\ref{fig:double_qbt}).
-The two QBTs are situated at different momenta related by $\Ctwo$ symmetry: $\bq^{(1)}_{\rm M} = \pm (q_{\parallel {\rm M}}, 0)$ at the first magic angle and $\bq^{(2)}_{\rm M} = \pm (0, q_{\perp {\rm M}})$ at the second magic angle.